The Local Projection Residual Bootstrap for AR(1) Models: Introduction

 We rely on the asymptotic distribution theory initially developed in \cite{MO-PM2020} and generalized in \cite{xu2022}.
-In their framework, the data are generated from a VAR model that belongs to a large class of VAR models, which allows for multiple unit roots and conditional heteroskedasticity of unknown form.
-For a given horizon $h$ and a sample size $n$, there is a root $R_n(h)$ (a real-valued function depending on the data and an impulse response coefficient) that is based on the LP approach.
-They show that the root $R_n(h)$ is asymptotically distributed as a standard normal distribution.
-As a result, they construct a confidence interval $C_n(h,1-\alpha)$ for an impulse response coefficient using the root $R_n(h)$ and a normal critical value based on the asymptotic distribution.
-Moreover, their confidence intervals have asymptotic coverage equal to the nominal level $1-\alpha$ uniformly over the parameter space (coefficients of the VAR model) and intermediate horizons (e.g., $h \le h_n = o\left(n\right)$).
-See Section \ref{sec:prev_result} for further details and discussion.
+In their framework, a root $R_n(h)$ based on the LP approach can be defined for a given horizon $h$ and a sample size $n$.
+Here, by a root we refer to a real-valued function depending on the data and an impulse response coefficient.
+Their results guarantee the root $R_n(h)$ is asymptotically distributed as a standard normal distribution for a class of VAR models that allow for multiple unit roots and conditional heteroskedasticity of unknown form, and even at intermediate horizons, i.e., horizons $h$ that are allowed to grow with $n$, e.g., $h = h_n \propto n^{\zeta}$, $\zeta \in [0,1)$.
+As a result, the root $R_n(h)$ can be used to construct a confidence interval $C_n(h, 1-\alpha)$ for an impulse response coefficient using a normal critical value (quantile of the asymptotic distribution).
+Furthermore, $C_n(h, 1-\alpha)$ has asymptotic coverage equal to the nominal level $1-\alpha$ uniformly over the parameter space (VAR model coefficients) and a wide range of intermediate horizons (e.g., uniform over $h \le h_n$, where $h_n$ is any fixed sequence such that $h_n = o(n)$).
+Nevertheless, Monte Carlo simulations report that $C_n(h, 1-\alpha)$ has a lower coverage probability than expected.

 We propose the LP-residual bootstrap method to approximate the distribution of the root $R_n(h)$ as an alternative to the asymptotic distribution.
-We use our approximation to compute bootstrap-based critical values that can be used in the confidence interval construction.
-In particular, we construct a confidence interval $C_n^*(h,1-\alpha)$ for an impulse response coefficient using the root $R_n(h)$ and a bootstrap critical value.
+We use our approximation to calculate bootstrap-based critical values; see Section \ref{sec:bootstrap_cv} for the step-by-step procedure.
+Specifically, we construct a confidence interval $C_n^*(h,1-\alpha)$ for an impulse response coefficient using the root $R_n(h)$ and a bootstrap critical value; see Section \ref{sec:lp-residual-bootstrap} for details.